iggredible/Learn-Vim/ch27_vimscript_functions.md

 " returns "Tasty gravy"
 ```

-To clear any confusion, you have just used two different `call` commands: `:call` command-line command and `call()` function.
-The `call()` function accepts as its first argument the function name (in string) and its second argument the formal parameters (in list).
+To clear any confusion, you have just used two different `call` commands: the `:call` command-line command and the `call()` function.
+The `call()` function accepts as its first argument the function name (string) and its second argument the formal parameters (list).

 ## Default Argument

 You can provide a function parameter with a default value with `=`.
+If you call `Breakfast` with only one argument, the `beverage` argument will use the "milk" default value.

 ```
 function!
 Breakfast(meal, beverage = "Milk")